jaredly/jerd/docs/Roadmap.md

 Recreate this! https://twitter.com/matthen2/status/1249611168265547776

+Ok, we're well on our way.
+Let's get some test cases going though.
+Do they live in metaData?
+I think so.

+- [x] yayy so much goodness.
+I mean the editing experience leaves a lot to be desired
+- [ ] export a pinnable thing, the full dependent env, right?

 BUGS
 - [x] show errors below please!
 Need to know why it's not working.
 - [x] uhhh why is glsl not using native types anymore???
 I should have been keeping track of this... oh it was prelude-types needing to be regenerated.